mdsimon2/RPi-CamillaDSP/README.md

 #### 2 mm bottom panel - 30€ add-on

-I recommend paying the 5€ for a solid aluminum bottom panel as in my experience the venting gets in the way of the mounting holes.
-However the additional 25€ machining cost for 4 RPi4 mounting holes is probably not worth it if you can drill 4 decently accurate holes yourself.
+It is recommended to pay the 5€ for a solid aluminum bottom panel, as the venting gets in the way of the mounting holes.
+However, the additional 25€ machining cost for 4 RPi4 mounting holes is probably not worth it, as drilling 4 holes is reasonably simple.

 Recommended hardware:
-- RPi4 mounting screws: [M2.5 x 16 mm long](https://www.mcmaster.com/91292A018/) w/ [10 mm spacers](https://www.mcmaster.com/94669A104/)
+- RPi mounting screws: [M2.5 x 16 mm long](https://www.mcmaster.com/91292A018/) w/ [10 mm spacers](https://www.mcmaster.com/94669A104/)
 - nuts: [M2.5](https://www.mcmaster.com/94150a310/) (as an alternative you can use the top part of [aluminum heatsink](https://www.amazon.com/gp/product/B07VD568FB/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1) case which is tapped for M2.5 screws, this is what I used).

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/case_interior_top.jpeg" alt="case_interior_top" width="600"/>

 #### 2 mm back panel - 25€ add-on

-This is another area where you may be able to save money.
-For example you could leave the back panel completely off to save on machining costs.
-I’ve drilled / hand filed similar panels myself which is not fun but certainly can be done at home and the rear will likely not be exposed.
+This is another area to potentially save money.
+For example, the back panel can be completely left off to save on machining costs.
+Although it requires some effort, circular holes can be drilled and filled to manually create square holes.
 This panel has cutouts for RPi4 USB ports and ethernet port.
 There is also an 8 mm diameter hole for a 5.5 mm barrel connector.
+Important to again note that the RPi5 USB / ethernet port orientation is opposite of the RPi4, therefore this design will NOT work with a RPi5.

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/rearpanel.jpeg" alt="rearpanel" width="600"/>